Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: SVARs

-Technically, we impose the following assumptions used by \cite{lanne2017identification}: \begin{assumption} \begin{enumerate} \item The components of the structural shocks $\varepsilon_t$ are a sequence of independent and identically distributed random vectors with zero mean and unit variance. \item The components of the structural shocks $\varepsilon_t$ are mutually independent and at most one component has a Gaussian marginal distribution. \end{enumerate} \end{assumption}
+This section explains how independent non-Gaussian structural shocks can be used to identify and estimate the simultaneous interaction in the SVAR.
+Technically, we impose the following assumptions: \begin{assumption} \begin{enumerate} \item The components of the structural shocks $\varepsilon_t$ are a sequence of independent and identically distributed random vectors with zero mean and unit variance. \item The components of the structural shocks $\varepsilon_t$ are mutually independent and at most one component has a Gaussian marginal distribution. \end{enumerate} \end{assumption}

+\cite{lanne2017identification} show that these assumptions are sufficient to identify the SVAR up to sign and permutation of the shocks.
+Assumption \ref{ass: shocks} imposes independence and non-Gaussianity of the structural shocks.
+Both conditions have been relaxed in the literature: \cite{mesters2024non}, \cite{keweloh2023uncertain}, and \cite{herwartz2023identification} explore relaxations of the independence assumption, while \cite{maxand2020identification} addresses the relaxation of non-Gaussianity.
+For simplicity, we adopt the standard assumption of independent and non-Gaussian shocks in Assumption \ref{ass: shocks}.

+Importantly, the identified shocks must be labeled manually by the researcher.
+A labeling strategy based on economic reasoning can attach an economic interpretation to the shocks and at the same time prevent permutation switches.
+We follow \cite{bertsche2022identification} and label a shock as the target shock if it has the highest correlation with the corresponding proxy in absolute magnitude.
+We discuss labeling in more detail in the Online Appendix.